The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 Parameters and preference variables can tell PowerShell to adopt

-non-default behaviours when things are written to the error
+non-default behaviours when things are written to the error, warning, debug and verbose streams.

 would have the same effect in many places.